 The environmental monitoring carried out to date has been submitted to the ERA via the regular submission of the Annual Environmental Report, as required by IPPC permit conditions.
 The following points are worthy of note:

-The air quality monitoring results have been generally satisfactory; this requirement has been dropped from the latest revision of the Environmental Monitoring Programme.
+The air quality monitoring results have been generally satisfactory; this requirement has been dropped from the latest revision of the Environmental Monitoring Programme (refer to Section 6 in the EMP)

-Certain exceedances in ammoniacal nitrogen, arsenic, cadmium, and nickel were detected during the groundwater monitoring; however, there is no correlation with leachate composition, where a far wider range of pollutants would be expected if these levels were due to leachate overspill or leakage.
+For groundwater exceedances in sodium and chloride and the resultant conductivity were only noted in the private boreholes.
+No exceedances were reported for the landfill boreholes.

-Odour monitoring results have indicated that odours have been noted at various points of the site perimeter; the indication is that meteorological conditions prevalent at the tip face have contributed to propagation of the odour past the site boundary.
-In this regard, while the use of daily cover has contributed to containing the impact, the major improvement that is required is to (1) deviat biodegradable and odorous wastes away from landfill (through improved segregation at point of source, and maintained in the subsequent collection system) and to anaerobic digestion at Malta North and the planned Organic Processing Plant, and (2) ensure sufficient processing capacity to handle all the biodegradable wastes.
+Odour monitoring results have indicated that odours have been noted at various points of the site perimeter however as per offsite sniff testing results the propagation of the odour past the site boundary throughout the year was minimal.
+The use of daily cover is considered to have contributed to containing the impact.
+Other improvements consisted of (1) deviating biodegradable and odorous wastes away from landfill (through improved segregation at point of source, and maintained in the subsequent collection system) and anaerobic digestion at Malta North and (2) ensuring sufficient processing capacity to handle all the biodegradable wastes.
 Wasteserv invested and installed a misting system to mitigate odours.